r-statz/test-server/README.md

 - Ideally the file structure is less flat, there is a global testing suite in place, a db connected etc.
 - I learned a lot about domains and DNS record during this project, mainly how to "point" to locations.
 I had never added a custom domain to heroku, nor configured an addon, so that was really fun.
 - I learned how to navigate Mailgun's UI, Sendgrid's UI, and GoDaddy's UI
+- I learned a bit about how messages get flagged as spam and how to avoid that pitfall
 - I had a lot of fun working on this, but I'm totally bummed at my sendgrid failure!